ipspace/netlab/docs/module/isis.md

 * IPv4 and IPv6
 * IS type (L1 and/or L2)
-* Multi-topology IPv6 (enabled by default as soon as the node has at least one IPv6 address, cannot be disabled)
+* Multi-topology IPv6 (enabled for dual-stack configurations)
 * Wide metrics (enabled by default, cannot be turned off)
 * Unnumbered IPv4 interfaces
 * Passive interfaces